ashfaqueraza/gravity_es_assignment/README.md

 ## Description

-This is a simple todo list.
-We can add, delete and change the status of toto item (completed/pending). dsa_question_2.js file is for solution of DSA question 2. db_query.js file is for aggregation query to find desired result as mention in mail.
+-This is a simple todo list.
+We can add, delete and change the status of todo item (completed/pending).

+-dsa_question_2.js file is for solution of DSA question 2.

+-db_query.js file is for aggregation query to find desired result as mention in mail.

 ## Installation